The Company stood rooted to the spot as empty darkness poured into the chasm where Gandalf had fallen.

 Weary with heaviness of spirit, Legolas moved amongst the hobbits, offering what aid he could.

 Aragorn strode over to where Coralie sat in the dust with her pack.
 He knelt down and removed his kit.
 “Lady, we must tend to your arm before we go further.
-Here, let me help you with your pack,” he said as he undid the straps.
+Here, let me help you with your pack,” he said as he helped take it off.

 He knelt in front of her, noting her glazed expression as well as the dark purple bruise that had formed across her forehead.
 Seeing that her Clie was still attached to her left wrist, he removed it and switched it off.
 The red light for digital video faded.
 He started to remove her jacket.
-The blood had dried upon the sleeve and stuck to her skin.
+The blood had dried upon it and stuck to her clothing.
 As Aragorn removed it, the wound started to bleed afresh.

 “Not a sound does she make,” he thought grimly to himself.
 “She is far too quiet.”